alalaxjz/GhostLeg-Pointer-Vilsualize-cpp/README.md

 We swap some value (the value can be address) each time after cout the **c1 **c2 and **c3 ( the *b's the **c's linked to, to the a's the *b's linked to. )

 ![Logo](images/first.png)

+When we swap b2 and b3 what we actually do is give b2 the address b3 has and give b3 the address b2 has.
+That is, if b2 was link to a2 (22) and b3 is link to a3 (33), now *b2 is 33 and *b3 is 22.
+I think of a cool way to visualize it: using the ghost leg: